Population dynamics

 Population dynamics is the type of mathematics used to model and study the size and age composition of populations as dynamical systems.
+Population dynamics is a branch of mathematical biology, and uses mathematical techniques such as differential equations to model behaviour.
+Population dynamics is also closely related to other mathematical biology fields such as epidemiology, and also uses techniques from evolutionary game theory in its modelling.

 History

 Population dynamics has traditionally been the dominant branch of mathematical biology, which has a history of more than 220 years, although over the last century the scope of mathematical biology has greatly expanded.

 The beginning of population dynamics is widely regarded as the work of Malthus, formulated as the Malthusian growth model.
 According to Malthus, assuming that the conditions (the environment) remain constant (ceteris paribus), a population will grow (or decline) exponentially.
 This principle provided the basis for the subsequent predictive theories, such as the demographic studies such as the work of Benjamin Gompertz and Pierre François Verhulst in the early 19th century, who refined and adjusted the Malthusian demographic model.

 A more general model formulation was proposed by F. J. Richards in 1959, further expanded by Simon Hopkins, in which the models of Gompertz, Verhulst and also Ludwig von Bertalanffy are covered as special cases of the general formulation.
 The Lotka–Volterra predator-prey equations are another famous example, as well as the alternative Arditi–Ginzburg equations.